 This is usually because adenium cuttings have a flat-cut end.
-The roots will start growing out from there, forming the creased borderline.
+The roots will start growing out from there, forming the creased borderline on the bark or skin.
 The bigger plant will take the shape of the smaller cutting.

-Cutting-grown adenium, especially its creased borderline, turns out to be an advantage regarding resistance to rotting.
-If one of the roots gets rotted and it cannot self-heal, the rotting part may run upwards.
+Cutting-grown adenium, especially its creased borderline, turns out to be an advantage in terms of resistance to rotting.
+The creased lines are like the zigzags of a resistor to slow down the electricity flow.
+In an adenium, if one of the roots gets rotted and it cannot self-heal, the rotting part may run upwards.
 However, the max it can run up is usually to the creased border.
+As an analogy, it's like a road bump up and down at that creased part, making the fungus way to its destination causing the infection longer and more challenging.
 With its smaller caudex, chances of accidental rotting for cutting-grown adenium is thus lower.

 For the first two years, seed-grown adenium grow very vigorously.
 Its caudex, branches, and leaves develop fast.
 For cutting-grown adenium, they may not grow as fast in the first two years.
 But past that time point, they can really do well when given good conditions.

 The roots of seeded adenium are usually more curled up together.
 Sometimes, some roots may be pressed by other bigger roots, making them grow very small.
 Here is a natural seed-grown adenium root shape:

 For cutting-grown adenium, you can easily shape the roots however you like.
 You can spread the roots out (like when you spread your fingers out) to form a radial root shape.
 Or elongate them for a high-root adenium style.
 This is why many growers, who love shaping roots on adenium choose cutting-grown ones to shape them to their eye of beauty and liking.